 These Disco Fries are smothered with a homemade brown gravy and topped with melty, gooey mozzarella cheese.
-They are an indulgent late night snack that will have you licking every finger.
+They are an indulgent late night snack popular in many New Jersey diners and one that is sure to have you licking every finger clean.
+Friends and family will love this indulgent late-night snack!

 Being from NJ, I just had to add this recipe to the blog!
 They are perfectly bite sized and best of all, can be eaten for lunch, dinner, an appetizer OR best of all, a late night snack...after "hittin' up" those disco clubs of course.

 I think they STILL are a very popular late night snack today!
-They should, in my opinion, change the term to "Club Fries", no? 🙂
+They should, in my opinion, change the term to "Club Fries", no?
+A bit more with the times. 🙂

 Step 1: Choose your fries!